Learning from Supervision with Semantic and Episodic Memory: A Reflective Approach to Agent Adaptation: Implementation Details

 \subsection{RAG Implementation}

 We used blevlabs/stella\_en\_v5 as our encoder model and FAISS as our vector database.
 Similarity was based purely on the encodings of the questions in each dataset.

-Though we did experiment with fine-tuning an encoder model to increase the separation of the classes in each dataset (for example, bought vs not-bought games for each Steam user) in embedding space, we did not see significant improvements in performance.
+Though we did experiment with fine-tuning an encoder model to increase the separation of the classes in each dataset (for example, preferred vs not-preferred games for each Steam user) in embedding space, we did not see significant improvements in performance.